ternaustralia/geonadir-upload-cli/README.md

 pip install -e .
 ```

 You can run this cli tool at any location.
+Call below command for detail.
 ```
 geonadir-upload upload-dataset --help
 ```